Safety and Fit Boundary

 It is also wrong for buyers who expect one portable device to fix an entire open home.
 House-scale comfort often requires zone-by-zone thinking, and a single box rarely handles every room evenly.

-If the biggest problem is pollen or dust, the purifiers here fit better than a mist device.
-If the problem is a damp basement or condensation, the Midea belongs in the conversation and a humidifier does not.
+If the biggest problem is pollen or dust, an air purifier fits better than a mist device.
+If the problem is dry air, stay with humidifiers and size the unit to the room.

 The Hidden Trade-Off